devnull-cz/c-prog-lang/modules/non-transparent-handles.md

 print is now incorrect as it only prints the first 4 bytes of the structure, not 8.

+There are ways to mitigate that:

+- use something non-revealing as a handle, like in index to the internal array of structures that keep the states.
+That is possible but you now need to manage the internal structure that keeps the state structures.
+You also cannot change the index type unless you recompile all the consumers as well.
-To mitigate this, the library provider could use something called *incomplete types* and use them to provide an opaque (transparent) handle.
+- the library provider could use something called *incomplete types* and use them to provide an opaque (transparent) handle.